Balance and Productivity in Leadership

 26. Change Pace

-27. Deal with Things as They Come Up
+27. Take Responsibility and Deal with Things as They Come Up

-28. Focus on the Assignment, Not the Work Week
+28. Focus on the Goal, Not the Clock

 29. Eliminate Scraps of Paper